rikkimongoose/pluralia4j/README.md

 The English rules for plural nouns aren't easy.
 The languages with more complicated grammar has more complicated rules as well.
 A lot of languages (like Irish or Arabic) has not only Singular and Plural, but also [Dual grammatical number](https://en.wikipedia.org/wiki/Dual_(grammatical_number)).
 Some languages has [Paukal number](https://en.wikipedia.org/wiki/Grammatical_number#Paucal) as well (Russian is most popular of them).

-Such a stuff makes i18n of messages with numbers a true pain.
+That makes i18n of messages with numbers a true pain.
 This rules are mostly aren't explained in schools.

 But **pluralia4j** comes to the rescue.
 Based on standart [CLDR Unicode Plural Rules](https://unicode-org.github.io/cldr-staging/charts/37/supplemental/language_plural_rules.html), pluralia4j provides a small but powerful DSL to make your messages grammatically consistent.